bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials.md

 Depth = 1
 ```

 In the next tutorial, we showcase the detection of **Chenciner** bifurcations.
+This is a relatively advanced tutorial, so we don't give much explanations.
+The reader should get first familiar with the above simpler examples.

 ```@contents
 Pages = ["ode/steinmetz.md",]